 A professional society, such as the American Association of Sex Educators, Counselors, and Therapists (AASECT), can give you information about their members who have special training in sex therapy.
 You can also get a listing of professionals in your area by contacting your state’s psychological association, a chapter of the National Association of Social Workers (NASW), or a state association for licensed marriage and family therapists.
 (See the “To learn more about other topics related to sex and cancer” section for contact information.)

 What to avoid

-Men and women often try to get help for a sex problem by going to someone who is not a health professional.
+Men and women often try to get help for sex problems by going to someone who’s not a health professional.
 Sexual problems are so upsetting that people will try all kinds of things.
-Although there’s no evidence that any of the following can cure a sexual problem, they are often said to be cures: potency pills (such as “poppers” or “Spanish fly”), oysters, hypnotism by someone not trained as a mental health professional, or visits to a “sexual surrogate.”
+There’s no evidence that any of the following can cure a sex problem, but they’re often said to be cures: potency pills (such as “poppers” or “Spanish fly”), oysters, hypnotism by someone not trained as a mental health professional, or visits to a “sexual surrogate.”

 Herbs and supplements: Many herbs or supplements are sold over the counter as “natural” cures for erection problems.
 But they have not been proven to help men have erections.
 And many have been found to contain things other than what’s listed on their labels.
-A worse problem is that some supplements contain prescription drugs that are very much like Viagra.
-As these are found by the FDA, the pills are recalled, but often after many men have taken them.
-These pills can be very risky because the man doesn’t know what he’s getting.
+Some supplements contain prescription drugs that can be very risky because you don’t know what you’re taking.

 There are many more unproven remedies.
 These treatments have not been shown to work, and many can be harmful.
 Be sure to talk to your doctor about anything you want to try before you spend any time or money on it.